timotejroiko/astrologico-docs/index.md

 * Covers a time range of over 20000 years
 * Built-in date, time and location converters
-* Tropical and sidereal zodiacs, over 40 built-in ayanamsas and the ability to define custom ayanamsas
+* Tropical and sidereal zodiacs, over 40 built-in ayanamsas and customizable ayanamsas
 * Over 20 astrological house systems
-* Derived data such as persona charts and the human design system
+* Derived data such as "persona" charts and the "human design system"
 * Progressed charts with several different methods
 * Solar Returns and Returns for other objects
-* Specialized tools such as stations, motion changes, aspect/transit lookup, ephemerides and more
+* Specialized tools such as stations, cycles, motions, aspect/transit lookups, ephemerides and more
 * Includes major planets, hypothetical planets, over 1000 comets, over 500000 asteroids, over 100 arabic parts/lots, Planetary Nodes, Apsides and more
 * Over 7000 built-in stars and access to millions of stars and stellar objects through our integration with the simbad database
 * Several types of information including Longitude, Latitude, Declination, Right Ascension, Altitude, Azimuth, Distance, Speeds, Human Design and more